mdanter/jboss-configuration-kits/brms531oneap620/jboss-eap-6.2/docs/NarneInstructions.md

 *NOTE* Since these credentials are posted on the web, it is recommended that all passwords are changed for defaults before putting them into QA or Production environments.

-Refer to the JBoss EAP 6.2 administration guide for configuring LDAP: see section [Security Administration Reference]ittps://access.redhat.com/site/documentation/en-US/JBoss_Enterprise_Application_Platform/6.2/html-single/Administration_and_Configuration_Guide/index.html#chap-Security_Administration_Reference)
+Refer to the JBoss EAP 6.2 administration guide for configuring LDAP: see section [Security Administration Reference](https://access.redhat.com/site/documentation/en-US/JBoss_Enterprise_Application_Platform/6.2/html-single/Administration_and_Configuration_Guide/index.html#chap-Security_Administration_Reference)

-10. Restart and verify
+12. Restart and verify

 ## Remaining Issues

-1. Building packages give an error message stating regarding the pojo jars.
+1. Building you packages throw an error message stating regarding the pojo jars.
 A ticket should be opened to resolve this problem.

 It may be worth while to try uploading a new version of the Model JARs to the BRM and attempting to build the package again.